 Choosing the best sunscreen lotion for you and your family requires an awareness of not only what sunscreen is effective, but what ingredients in your lotion are safe and what ingredients on the label can be harmful and need to be avoided - ingredients that are known allergens, hormone disrupters and even cancer causing.

 What SPF number should you look for and is higher better?

 Sunscreens, tinted facial moisturizers with SPF, shade and hats with sun protection are all different ways to enjoy a day at the beach without drying out and aging your skin.

 Get some tips on how to keep your skin healthy and hydrated as well as find out what ingredient is commonly found in sunscreens that can actually increase or accelerate wrinkles and signs of aging when exposed to the sun.

 UV eye protection should be a priority for any beach vacation.
-Wear them even when sitting under a beach umbrella or tent because UV rays bounce off the sand and water and can still reach your unprotected eyes.
+Wear them all day even when sitting under a beach umbrella or tent because UV rays bounce off the sand and water and can still reach your unprotected eyes.

 Did you know that sun exposure increases your risk for cataracts and age related macular degeneration (which causes loss of central vision)?